TimePHP-org/TimePHP-Docs/docs/index.md

 php -S localhost:8080 -t App/public
 ```

-This framework is also compatible with [Homestead](https://laravel.com/docs/8.x/homestead)
+This framework is also compatible with [Homestead](https://laravel.com/docs/8.x/homestead).For more information about the installation, [click here](getting-started/installation.md)

+# Feedback

+Contribute to this project by creating a [pull request](https://github.com/TimePHP-org/TimePHP/pulls).
+In case of problem or to suggest an idea, feel free to create an [issue](https://github.com/TimePHP-org/TimePHP/issues)